 The same study found that people ran into trouble with Facebook and Google domains, and had trouble login in to websites.
 Both Facebook and Google provide authentication and login services for other websites that don’t always work as expected when you enable FPI.

 Depending on the implementation, you click on a login button on a website that opens a window with either Facebook or Google.
 This new window is opened in a new security context and is isolated from the originating website.
 Users can poke a hole in the isolation barrier by changing the privacy.firstparty.isolate.restrict_opener_access option to false, which allows for some communication between the login provider and the original website.
 However, changing this option only makes the login break later in the process.

 Users can sometimes work around these issues to some degree.
-E.g. a comment form from Disqus or Facebook is loaded inside a frame on the original page.
+For example, a comment form from Disqus or Facebook is loaded inside a frame on the original page.
 By right-clicking on the frame and choosing This Frame: Open Frame In a New Tab, you’ll end up on a new frame with just the comment form with the origin as either a Disqus or Facebook domain.
 By loading the frame from the original origin, you’ll have access to the cookies for that origin and can login and comment as per normal.

 To fully resolve this issue, the login service providers have to change their products to work with stricter origin controls.
 Unless Mozilla was to enable FPI by default, I doubt any company will invest any time or money in fixing these issues.

 No migration path

 You lose all your cookies, caches, and data stores when you first enable First-Party Isolation in Firefox.
 Firefox doesn’t record the origin of data before enabling the setting, so existing user data has to go when switching to a stricter origin-policy.

 Firefox can’t record this data before isolating websites from each other as it otherwise wouldn’t know which changes were made by which website if multiple websites had access to read and write to the same data stores.
 Its kind of an unavoidable problem, as I see it.